I Noah Guy…

 So she started to drink

-After that everything becomes blurred
+After that everything becomes blurred.

 Have you no friends, Crazy Annie?

-Where does it end, Crazy Annie?
+Where will it end, Crazy Annie?

 At the end of her walk